publicocean0/bon/README.md

  * 2 untyped object (object with properties of different types)
  * 3 typed array (array with elements all of same type)
  * 4 untyped array (array with elements if different types)
- * 5 typed iterator ( a iterator of elements of specific type but unforeseeable size)
+ * 5 typed iterator ( a iterator of elements of specific type but unforeseeable size.
+Usefull for a stream of objects)
- * 6 untyped iterator ( a iterator of elements of unforeseeable type and size)
+ * 6 untyped iterator ( a iterator of elements of unforeseeable type and size.Usefull for a stream of objects)
  * 7 entity id ( EID object is a 128bit universal identifier: you can convert it in a alphanumeric string and vs )
  * 8 reference (Reference object is a 32bit reference for other data , for example attachments )
  * 9 type (Type object is used for defining data type when you want to keep just a schema of a object )